 - Flea & Tick removal

-What’s the difference between a dog spa and mobile groomer?
+What’s the difference between a dog spa and a mobile groomer?

-A mobile groomer is self-contained in a custom van that arrives at your door to take care of your pet’s grooming needs.
-Mobile pet grooming is preferred by most of today’s busy pet owners.
+A dog spa is normally a higher-end dog groomer and a brick and mortar where you bring your dog.
+Mobile groomers are self-contained in a customized van or truck that arrives at your door to take care of your pet’s grooming needs.
+Most of today’s busy pet owners prefer mobile grooming.

-In the end, whether you’re in the market for a brick and mortar or mobile spa we suggest doing your due diligence when researching the groomer you’d like to have work on your pets!
+Are you in the market for a place to groom your pup?
+We suggest always doing your due diligence and thoroughly researching the groomer you’d like to have work on your pets!